Hands across time & space

 10. Rosie the Riveter poster - "We Can Do It!" by J. Howard Miller.

 11. Thumbs Up.
-Caesar would determine destiny of losing gladiator.
+Caesar would determine destiny of the losing gladiator.

 Thumbs up, means he lives, thumbs down means he should die.